 One way to store earmuffs is by hanging them on a hook.
 This will help them to keep their shape and will prevent them from becoming wrinkled.
 Another way to store earmuffs is by placing them in a storage container.
 This will protect them from dust and other particles that may damage them.

-In conclusion, there are many good reasons to clean earmuffs.
-Not only will they be more comfortable to wear, but they will also be more effective at blocking out noise, it will also help to prevent the spread of bacteria and other germs.
+There are many good reasons to clean earmuffs.
+Not only will they be more comfortable to wear, but they will also be more effective at blocking out noise, and they will also help to prevent the spread of bacteria and other germs.
 Clean earmuffs will also last longer and look nicer.
 So why not take a few minutes to clean them?
 It’s worth the effort!